Japan's FTC investigating Apple over pressure on parts makers: Mainichi

 The FTC had no immediate comment.
 Apple did not immediately respond to a request for comment.

+Last year, the FTC investigated Apple over allegations that it unfairly pressured Yahoo Japan Corp (4689.T) to slow the expansion of its online games platform, which competes with Apple’s App store.

+The tech firm is also facing a potential U.S. investigation over allegations that App Store policies give the company too much clout over app sales and in-app purchases.

-Reporting by Chris Gallagher; Additional reporting by Makiko Yamazaki and Stephen Nellis; Editing by Stephen Coates
+Reporting by Chris Gallagher; Additional reporting by Makiko Yamazaki and Naomi Tajitsu in Tokyo and Stephen Nellis in San Francisco; Editing by Stephen Coates